Family Histories

 Gerry Family

-Our history on the Shiels Family starts back in 1671 with Micheal Shiels.
+Our history on the Shiels Family starts back about 1700 with Micheal Shiels.
 He came from Kildaire, Ireland to Scotland for the harvest.
 Family stories say that he liked the country, the whiskey and the Scottish Lassies so well that he decided to stay.
 He came to an area near Biggar, Scotland.
 He worked for Dan Scott and married the boss’s niece Bessie.

 We have traced Micheal’s descendants and although many of them stayed in Scotland, many more moved to North America and their stories are recorded here for future generations.